 High-Dividend Stocks: Calling March 6, 2009

 It’s not often that you come across a chart that rivals levels last seen on the day the stock market bottomed out during the global financial crisis—ancient history now.
-March 6, 2009, witnessed the S&P 500 touch an intraday generational low of 666 (it is 2,900 now).
+March 6, 2009 witnessed the S&P 500 touch an intraday generational low of 666 (it is around 2,900 now).

 That day also marked the beginning of the end for growth stocks for 49 months.
 From the stock market bottom to 4/18/2013, the WisdomTree U.S. High Dividend Index outperformed the S&P 500 Growth Index by 1,063 basis points (bps) annually.
 The fun for deep value mandates ended right then and there, followed by over six years of frustration to this day.